What Is An Event Chair?

 Bentwood Café Chair

 Popularized by Michael Thonet in the 1800s, these chairs provide a laid-back elegance and add character and style to any event.
 Unlike many other types of chairs used at weddings, this isn’t one you’ll want to cover.
-They’re too stylish in their own right!
+They’re too stylish on their own, right?

-As with the Cross-back chair (below), this is a great type of seating if you plan to have an outdoor wedding at a farm, garden or vineyard.
+As with the Cross-back chair (below), this is a great type of seating for an outdoor wedding at a farm, garden, or vineyard.

 Chameleon Chair